Stilton cheese: Cultural influence

 The heaviest burdens on herself doth lay.

 This is in part a parody of William Wordsworth's sonnet "London, 1802", the opening line of which was "Milton! thou shouldst be living at this hour."

 George Orwell wrote an essay, "In Defence of English Cooking", first published in the Evening Standard on 15 December 1945.
 While enumerating the high points of British cuisine, he touches on Stilton: "Then there are the English cheeses.
 There are not many of them, but I fancy that Stilton is the best cheese of its type in the world, with Wensleydale not far behind."

 The Stilton Cheese Makers Association produced a fragrance called Eau de Stilton, which was "very different to the very sweet perfumes you smell wafting down the street as someone walks past you."

 The search for an unpasteurised Stilton cheese was a plot element of a Chef! episode titled "The Big Cheese", aired on BBC1 on 25 February 1993.

 A character named G. D'Arcy "Stilton" Cheesewright appears in several of the Jeeves novels of P. G. Wodehouse.

+Stilton gives its name to Geronimo Stilton, the mouse who is the title character in the Italian children's book series of the same name created by Elisabetta Dami.
+Over 300 books have been published in the series, many of which have also appeared in English translation.